NoumenaDigital/npl-integrations/README.md

 # npl-integrations

-The npl-integrations repo contains a sample project that demonstrates how to integrate with [Noumena's Operating Engine](https://documentation.noumenadigital.com/engine/applications/engine/) using different programming languages and frameworks.
+The npl-integrations repo contains a sample project that demonstrates how to integrate with [Noumena's Engine](https://documentation.noumenadigital.com/engine/applications/engine/) using different programming languages and frameworks.
-It includes a Python listener service, a typescript React web app, and a Python Streamlit UI.
+It includes a Python listener service, a Typescript React web app, and a Python Streamlit UI.

 The underlying NPL code is an extension of the IOU, which can be found in the [npl-starter](https://github.com/NoumenaDigital/npl-starter) repository.

-## Building and running with docker locally
+## Building and running with Docker locally

 The project can be built and run locally using Docker Compose.
-To run the Noumena Engine, the corresponding docker image is required, which is available under license.
+To run the Noumena Engine, the corresponding Docker image is required, which is available under license.
 Please contact Noumena Digital for more information at [info@noumenadigital.com](mailto:info@noumenadigital.com)

-The npl-integrations project can be locally built and all containers run locally using docker-compose.
+The npl-integrations project can be locally built and all containers run locally using Docker Compose.

 ### Pre-requisites

-For OS X and linux systems, make sure the `/etc/hosts` file includes the line `127.0.0.1 keycloak`
+#### OS X and linux systems
+Make sure the `/etc/hosts` file includes the line `127.0.0.1 keycloak`

 ![img.png](docs/img.png)

-If the line is not present, follow the steps below to add it by running `echo "127.0.0.1 keycloak" | sudo tee -a /etc/hosts` in the terminal.
+If the line is not present, add it by running `echo "127.0.0.1 keycloak" | sudo tee -a /etc/hosts` in the terminal.

+#### Windows systems

+Make sure the `c:\Windows\System32\Drivers\etc\hosts` file includes the line `127.0.0.1 keycloak` and add it if missing.

 ### Build & run